Breighton/Challenge/README.md

 # Challenge

-The app assumes you have node (Boron/LTS) installed (this challenge was developed and runs on v6.10.2) For testing, it also assumes mocha is installed (v3.3.0 used for this development effort)
+The app assumes you have node (Boron/LTS) installed (this challenge was developed and runs on v6.10.2).
+For testing, it also assumes mocha is installed (v3.3.0 used for this development effort).
+Note, node/Boron is installed as part of the Docker build, but if you wish to run and test manually (i.e. outside Docker), they need to be available in the os or vm you clone this repo into…

-After cloning into your local os or vm, then moving into the code folder and making sure all dependencies are present...
+After cloning into your local os or vm, move into the code folder and install all dependencies…

   $ cd challenge_app

   $ npm install # to insure all dependencies are met

-you should be able to run the test suite (moch/chai and with coverage stats from istanbul with:
+you should be able to run the test suite (mocha/chai and with coverage stats from istanbul with:

   $ npm test

 and if you wish to run the app manually (outside of Docker), use: